In this topic:

 usestatement with the namespace where the selected class is defined:

-To import a PHP namespace using a quick fix
+Importing a PHP namespace using a quick fix

 - Open the desired file for editing and reference a PHP class.
 If the referenced class is not bound, the following prompt appears:

 - Press Alt+Enter.
 IntelliJ IDEA suggests to import the namespace where it has detected the declaration of the class:

 Press Enter.
 IntelliJ IDEA inserts a namespace declaration statement (